andrewabarca/bizible.en/help/advanced-bizible-features/custom-revenue-amount/using-a-custom-revenue-amount-field.md

    ![](assets/6.png)

 1. You will be brought back to a roll-up page for your workflow, be sure to “Activate” and you’ll be good to go.
-To activate, click **Edit** next to your new workflow and then click **Activate**.&nbsp;
+To activate, click **Edit** next to your new workflow and then click **Activate**.

    Once you’ve completed these steps, the opportunities will need to be updated in order to trigger the workflow to have the new value from the custom opportunity field.